Criticisms of Indexed Universal Life

 Let’s explore why Universal Life Insurance gets such a bad rap and also why Indexed Universal Life (IUL) since it rides on a Universal Life chassis, why it often gets lumped in with these criticisms.

-We’re going to take a look at the biggest egg on the face of Universal Life and we’re gonna think critically about today’s environment, and explore how Indexed Universal Life Insurance could perform in not only a rising interest rate environment but also flat interest rate environment.
+We’re going to take a look at the biggest egg on the face of Universal Life and we’re gonna think critically about today’s environment, and explore how Indexed Universal Life Insurance could perform in not only a rising interest rate environment but also a flat interest rate environment.

 So cutting to the chase if we go back in time to when Indexed Universal Life was invented around this era – interest rates were spiking and people wanted a product where they could get nearly pure participation of these interest rates and.